d33pto3/hrmsql/practice/QUESTIONS.md

 9. Find the total revenue per product (quantity × price).

 10. Find the category with the highest number of products.

+### Section 3: Joins & Subqueries

+11. List all products ordered by customer 'Alice'.

+12. Find all customers who never placed an order.

+13. Retrieve all orders along with total order value.

+14. Find products that appear in more than 3 orders.

+15. List customers who ordered all products from category_id = 2.

+### Section 4: Advanced Queries